In recent years, detoxing your body has become quite the health trend.

 I’m not talking about chemicals from pesticides and herbicides.

-I’m talking about foods that are well known to be quite toxic to your thyroid that you may be unknowingly eating every day.
+I’m talking about foods that you may be unknowingly eating every day.

-(Note: Learn more about your Thyroid Hormone Pathway and how unblocking it can help you overcome your hypothyroidism by clicking here.)
+(Note: Learn more about your Thyroid Hormone Pathway and how supporting it can help you support your thyroid health by clicking here.)

 From cleanses and fasts to special detox diets, there’s no lack of recommendations and celebrity endorsements out there.

-And they’re always pushing some new and improved yet illogical and unscientific way to lose weight and get healthy.
+They’re almost always pushing some new and improved way to lose weight and get healthy.

-And to make matters worse, most of these fad detox trends typically cause more harm than good too.
+To make matters worse, most of these fad detox trends typically leave you feeling more depleted than supported.

 Let’s take a look at some common examples.